zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 to a node `N`, we in fact first try to add a corresponding entry to this set.
 This fails if the set is full of requests to nodes at least as close to the target as `N`, and then no request is actually sent.
-Otherwise, the request is added with a timestamp, with the oldest request to a node furthest from the target being deleted to make room if necessary, and the request is sent.
+Otherwise, the request is added with a timestamp, with the oldest request to the node furthest from the target being deleted to make room if necessary, and the request is sent.
 The node is deleted from the set when a response is received or after 3 seconds.